|PEACE RIVER FACILITY

 The Authority celebrates 25 years of providing a reliable and safe water supply for the region.
 The Authority has something to brag about—something few other communities can claim.
 Together, Manatee, Sarasota, Charlotte and Desoto Counties through the Authority have secured high quality drinking water for the region—for decades to come.
 You can read our story and learn how it happened at www.OurCommunityWater.com.

-The next Board Meeting will be Wednesday, December 7, 2016, at 9:30 AM in Manatee County.
-(More Details)
+The next Board Meeting and Public Workshop will be held at the Lakewood Ranch Town Hall on Wednesday, October 4, 2017, beginning at 9:30 AM (More Details)

 Orange Hammock Ranch Conservation